cyber-shah/academics-neu/README.md

-# IME - Image Manipulation Program
+# ImeScripting - Image Manipulation Program

 ## Description

-IME is a command-line custom image manipulation program that allows you to load, save, and modify images.
+ImeScripting is a command-line custom image manipulation program that allows you to load, save, and modify images.
 Below are the supported commands:

 - `load {format} {image-path} {custom-Image-name}` Loads the image from the specified path and stores it with the given name.